iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 awaited) if invoked with the an [InitFromExternalSourceAspectsArgs]($transformer) argument, which is necessary when processing changes instead of the full source contents.

-# Presentation localization changes
+# Presentation

+## Localization Changes

-Previosly localization of data produced using Presentation Rules was done on backend and on frontend.
-Localization on backend was dropped in favor of localization on frontend.
-This removes requirement to supply localization assets with backend.
-In case only backend is used and localization is required it can be setup by providing [localization implemenation during presentation backend initialization](../presentation/advanced/Localization.md)
+Previously, some of the data produced by the Presentation library was being localized both on the backend.
+This behavior was dropped in favor of localizing everything on the frontend.
+As a result, the requirement to supply localization assets with the backend is also removed.

-Deprecated APIs:
+In case of a backend-only application, localization may be setup by providing a [localization function when initializing the Presentation backend](../presentation/advanced/Localization.md).
+By default the library localizes known strings to English.

+**Deprecated APIs:**

 - PresentationManagerProps.localeDirectories
 - PresentationManagerProps.defaultLocale
 - PresentationManager.activeLocale